Constructing Raised Bed Gardens from Planks

 5. Attach Pipe

-one in the center; screw on two tube straps to secure each pipe.
+each end and one in the center; screw on two tube straps to

 6. (Optional) Install Bottom Lining